(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Examples of anti-Semitism in the public sphere today, in the media, in schools, in the workplace and in the religious context, may, given the general context, include, but are not limited to:

-- To encourage, contribute to or justify the killing or harm of Jews with reference to a radical ideology or an extremist one. . .
+- Inciting, contributing to or justifying the killing or harming of Jews with reference to a radical ideology or an extremist view of religion.

 2. Promoting false, dehumanizing, demonizing or stereotyping claims about Jews as such or about the power of Jews as a collective – such as, in particular, but not exclusively, the myth of a worldwide Jewish conspiracy or that Jews control the media, economy, government or other community institutions.